 The government has asked people not to leave their homes or accommodations unless for urgent and justified reasons, so as to avoid being inadvertently exposed to the virus.
 Police will stop and check commuters and, more generally, anyone moving about.
 We can still go to work, but the number of those allowed to do so remotely is increasing.

 Important: even if you’re not an Italian citizen, you’re required to abide by the lockdown rules if you’re staying in Italy at the moment.
 There are no exceptions made at this time.
 Fines will be leveled to those breaking the law, with the highest ones set at 5,000 Euros.

-The only shops still allowed to open to the public are supermarkets, bakeries, grocery stores, pharmacies, some hardware stores, some launderettes.
-Places providing take out will send meals to customers regularly, if they do decide to work at this time (some are not).
-Banks and post offices will operate a limited service and are encouraging clients to use their services remotely.
+Shops are reopening slowly, depending on their category, following a calendar decided by the government focusing on avoiding rush hours and queues.
+Grocery stores, pharmacies and supermarkets, as well as hardware stores and computer stores, have always operated throughout Phase 1.
+Places providing take out are sending meals to customers regularly, when they do decide to work at this time (some are not).
+Banks and post offices are operating a limited service and are encouraging clients to use their services remotely.
 Services like Amazon are prioritizing deliveries for essential goods only.